Creating an Alarm Rule and Notification for Event Monitoring

 - Configure manually: You can create a custom alarm policy as needed.

-- Associate template: If the same alarm rule needs to be configured for multiple groups of resources under the same cloud product, you can use an alarm template to simplify operations.
+- Associate template: If you need to configure the same alarm rule for multiple groups of resources under the same cloud product, you can use an alarm template to simplify operations.

 Template

-If Method is set to Associate template, you need to select a template.
+If you set Method to Associate template, you need to select a template.

 You can select a default or custom template.